personal reflections

 Adriaen Pietersz van de Venne: A Game of Billiards

 While watching the 2026 World Snooker Championship, I was surprised by how often the word character was used.
-Commentators repeatedly praised one player or another for showing (great) character in maintaining their form and composure during particularly challenging and stressful situations.
-The etymology of the word, as outlined in etymonline, is fascinating: The …
+Commentators repeatedly praised one player or another for showing (good) character in maintaining their form and composure during particularly challenging and stressful situations.
+The etymology of the word, as outlined in etymonline, is revealing: The …

 Academic Virtues